 “. . . a towering achievement in American arts and letters . . .”
-Aharon Yermiyahu Taub in his review for the American Jewish Libraries newsletter.
+Aharon Yermiyahu Taub in the American Jewish Libraries News Review.

 “Stunning — we are delighted to add it to our Yale Library collection.”
 Nanette Stahl, Joseph and Ceil Mazer Librarian for Judaic Studies, Yale University